rhouselyn/ai-cmd/README.md

 - If the api speed limit is reached, the program automatically retries until it is lifted。
 - Run time more than 15 seconds automatically exit the program

+### Credits
-This project draws inspiration from the [cli-gpt](https://github.com/MagicCube/cli-gpt?tab=readme-ov-file) project, adopting its approach to prompt design for effective and intuitive user interactions.
+- This project draws inspiration from the [cli-gpt](https://github.com/MagicCube/cli-gpt?tab=readme-ov-file) project, adopting its approach to prompt design for effective and intuitive user interactions.
-The document is basically written by chatGPT4.
+- The document is basically written by chatGPT4.

 Please Enjoy a smoother, more interactive terminal experience with AI-CMD, where powerful GPT integration meets the convenience of command-line operations.